gablabelle/react-native-web-design-system-starter-kit/README.md

 ## TODO

-[] - Configure jest and storybook addons.
+- [ ] Configure jest and storybook addons.

-[] - Examples for unit tests.
+- [ ] Examples for unit tests.

-[] - Structural Testing (StoryShots).
+- [ ] Structural Testing (StoryShots).

-[x] - Component files creation script using `plop` to create a new component without having to write any boilerplate. `yarn run generate component HelloWorld`
+- [x] Component files creation script using `plop` to create a new component without having to write any boilerplate. `yarn run generate component HelloWorld`

-[] - Real react-native components examples working on both mobile and web.
+- [ ] Real react-native components examples working on both mobile and web.

-If you are looking for the old version of this repo use `git checkout old`.